-IT education focusing on the growing global need for big data analytics.
+IT education focusing on machine learning, artificial intelligence and the growing global need for big data analytics.
 Applied Data Science teaches you scientific methods for working with data in a practical and relevant way.

 The Data Explosion

 We are living in the data age!
 Data comes from everywhere – posts to social media sites, online sales transactions, climate and traffic sensors, GPS enabled devices, cell phone systems, transportation networks, industry systems, healthcare and the Internet of Things.
 Data is being generated at a constantly accelerating rate by both humans and machines.
 IBM estimates that every day 2.5 quintillion bytes of data is generated, with 90% of existing data having been created in the last two years alone.

 The rise of Big Data and the availability of numerous, diverse specialised data sets means data experts are needed to work across all subject domains, including science, industry and government, working across the whole data life-cycle, from acquisition, cleansing and exploration to analysis, visualisation and communication.
 This is the domain of the Data Scientist.

 Data are to this century what oil was to the last one: a driver of growth and change.The Economist

 Throughout the bachelor program students will learn the theoretical foundations required for working in this domain as well as the practical application of tools and techniques used in the field of data science.
 This includes data management, analytics and visualisation, software development and deployment, mathematical and statistical analysis, and artificial intelligence and machine learning.

 The first year of the program has been designed to develop a breadth of foundation skills required by data scientists.
 During this year of study students will develop programming, mathematical, networking and data management skills alongside research and project management.

 During the second year of study students will further develop their programming and software development skills.
 They will also explore statistical tools and techniques for data analysis and explore NoSQL data storage technologies.